kiryano/avatar-organizer/README.md

   - **argparse**: Provides command-line argument parsing functionality.
   - **hashlib**: Offers hashing algorithms for generating file hashes.

-## Disclaimer
-This script was created for educational and recreational purposes.
-Please use it responsibly and ensure that you have appropriate permissions to modify and organize the files in your directory, also make sure to backup any files beforehand :3

 ## Feedback and Contributions
 If you have any suggestions, feedback, or improvements for this script, feel free to submit a pull request on the GitHub repository.